rubyaustralia/roro/2017/201711-rorosyd.md

 ^
 - Location of bathrooms
 - Feel free to take any leftover food home with you
-- Once you've finished your food, please be sure to put your plates in the bins provided
+- Once you've finished your food and drinks, please be sure to put your plates in the bins provided out the front.
-- Glass bottles not in recycle bin but just on bench
+- White binliner is for recycling, and black binliner is for general rubbish.

 ---